istio/istio.io/content/docs/concepts/security/index.md

     caption="Istio Security Architecture"
     >}}

-Istio security provides strong identity, powerful policy, transparent TLS encryption and AAA (authentication/authorization/audit) to protect your services and data.
+The Istio security features provide strong identity, powerful policy, transparent TLS encryption, and authentication, authorization and audit (AAA) tools to protect your services and data.
 The goals of Istio security are:

 - **Security by default**: no changes needed for application code and infrastructure